-People have been abusing the Costco membership card rules, and employees are starting to crack down.
+People have been abusing the Costco membership card rules, and employees started to crack down last summer.

-All over social media and Reddit, Costco shoppers are reporting that lots of changes are afoot at their local warehouse regarding the membership sharing rules.
+All over social media and Reddit, Costco shoppers were reporting that lots of changes were afoot at their local warehouse regarding the membership sharing rules last summer.

 “I get WHY they are doing it,” wrote one angry Redditor on June 22, “but they need better training because these employees are treating people like we’re all there to shoplift.”

-Some accounts are more shocking than others, but here are a few of the main things we’re hearing as of June 2023:
+Some accounts were more shocking than others, but here were a few of the main things we heard last June:

-- People are being asked to show their membership cards more often — especially if they’re the ones pushing the shopping cart.
+- People were being asked to show their membership cards more often — especially if they were the ones pushing the shopping cart.

-- Employees are asking to see membership cards before the self-checkout lanes.
+- Employees were asking to see membership cards before the self-checkout lanes.

-- At self-checkout, shoppers are being told they need a membership in order to scan their items.
+- At self-checkout, shoppers were being told they need a membership in order to scan their items.

-- Employees are threatening to report some people for “card sharing” if they’re seen scanning items without a membership.
+- Employees were threatening to report some people for “card sharing” if they were seen scanning items without a membership.

-- Some employees aren’t letting families split their transactions into two payments (most recently reported on Reddit on June 22, 2023).
+- Some employees weren’t letting families split their transactions into two payments (most recently reported on Reddit on June 22, 2023).